varunnandu/nipper/README.md

 ```
 I have hosted my app on heroku and the app can be [viewed and tested here](https://nipper.herokuapp.com/#/).

-I have created a mock database of the data u provided so no unnecessary steps are required.
+I have created a mock database of the data provided so no unnecessary steps are required.